 Because police believed that a master key had been used to gain entrance to the restaurant and because their behavior seemed suspicious, the two men, roommates who worked at another Austin area Pizza Hut, became the lead suspects.

 In November, police questioned both men and Danziger denied having anything to do with the crime, although, according to police, he seemed to know details about the crime that were not public knowledge.

 Ochoa was interrogated separately and police said he confessed, saying that Danziger shot DePriest and that both men had raped her.

-Ochoa, who was facing the death penalty, accepted an offer from the prosecution and pleaded guilty to murder in May 1989.
+Ochoa, who was facing the death penalty, accepted an offer from the prosecution and pled guilty to murder in May 1989.
 He agreed to testify against Danziger at trial.